Jakelolipopp/Jakelolipopp/README.md

-- Helu, I’m Jake :D
+Hello, I’m Jake :D
+Me is:
-- Constantly learning everything
+- Constantly is learning everything
-- Hope that you have a great day
+- Hopes that you have a great day

-- Love you <3
+Love you <3
+:3